-Are the shoes the right size?
 As with any type of footwear, it’s important to get the sizing right.
 Some basketball shoes are available in both narrow and wide width, so look for the appropriate option if your feet require special shoe sizing.

-Is the cushioning adequate?
 The midsole of a basketball shoe is where all of the cushioning is housed.
 In most cases, the midsole is made of ethylene-vinyl acetate (EVA) foam, polyurethane, compressed EVA foam, or some combination of those materials.
 EVA foam or compressed EVA foam are lightweight options.
 Polyurethane is usually heavier, but it offers more durability than EVA options.

-Is the outsole of high quality?
 The outsole of a basketball shoe is the bottom portion that actually comes into contact with the basketball court.
 Outsoles are typically made of rubber or a synthetic material to provide traction when you’re playing.